Champigny Centre station: History

 The company Systra and the architectural firm Richez Associés were chosen for the engineering and architecture of this station.

 Construction of the station box began in March 2018 and excavation of the interior space started in May 2018.
 Construction of the station's entrance plaza began in April 2020.
-The platform area for Line 15 South will open in 2026 and while the station box for Line 15 East will be complete, it will not open until 2032.
+Line 15 South's section of the station will open in autumn 2027 and while the station box for Line 15 East will be complete, it will not open for revenue service until 2031.

 The station is currently being referred to by its project name Champigny Centre.
 However, the official name of the station will be chosen through a consultation process, in which the public has been asked to choose among two proposals: Champigny Centre and Champigny–La Plage.